Are you Eligible?

-Dependents of MSP beneficiaries are also eligible for coverage if they are residents of B.C.
-Dependents include a spouse and children who are residents of B.C. using the conditions as set out above.
+Dependents of MSP beneficiaries are also eligible for coverage if they are B.C. residents as set out above.
+Dependents include a spouse, children and dependent post-secondary students.

-- Spouse: a resident of B.C. who is married to or is living and cohabiting in a marriage-like relationship with the applicant, and may be of the same gender as the applicant.
+Spouse: A resident of B.C. who is married to or is living and cohabiting in a marriage-like relationship with the applicant.

 Basic Medical Coverage